 Creditor petition

-This role is undertaken by the Bankruptcy Applications and Decisions team on behalf of the Accountant.

 The team must make a DCO after the award of bankruptcy, following consideration of a proposal from the trustee.
 The proposal must be submitted on BASYS regardless of whether a nil contribution is to be assessed.
 The trustee must use the CFT to calculate the amount payable.

 A trustee should not submit their proposal until all the requirements for assessing the debtor’s income and expenditure have been completed in accordance with Part 3 of the Bankruptcy Regulations.
 If a trustee cannot evidence the proposed DCO amount has been calculated using the CFT, the Accountant cannot make a DCO.